bstaple1/MTGA_Draft_17Lands/README.md

     - This step isn't necessary if the application is installed in the main directory of a drive (i.e., `C:/` or `D:/`) or the `Users/<Username>/` directory

 - **Step 5:** Double-click the `MTGA_Draft_Tool.exe` to start the program.
-    - If you're running a higher resolution than 1920x1080, then you might want to consider modifying the scale_factor field in the config.json file

 - **Step 6:** Download the sets that you plan on using (`Data->View Sets`).